 I told him to keep sipping on water and I ran back up the trail.
 This time I saw Tim and Paul.
 I waved my arms and they moved faster.
-When Tim was within shouting distance I told him, “It’s Henry,” and relayed Henry’s symptoms to Paul.
+When Tim was within shouting distance I said, “It’s Henry,” and relayed Henry’s symptoms to Paul.
 After another round of assessment, we moved Henry down to Camp 3 and into his sleeping bag.
 Henry went to sleep and we took a deep breath.
 Maybe it’s going to be alright.
 But when he woke up his symptoms had worsened.
 His speech was impaired.
 His words were jumbled and he couldn’t say my name.
 Paul asked Henry to close his eyes and he stared back at us unblinking.
 The energy in the tent shifted from hope to fear and the color drained from Tim’s face.
 This is serious.
-This is high altitude cerebral edema.
-Henry’s brain is swelling and his life is hinged on getting off this mountain.
+This could be high altitude cerebral edema.
+Henry’s brain is swelling.
 I got to the other tent and updated the team.
 When I came back, Tim was outside the tent on the radio.

 “We need a helicopter.”

 Another team on the mountain suited up and helped coordinate the evacuation.
 I helped Henry get his jacket and boots on.
 Tim assisted Henry into a standing position and they began to descend to the helicopter pad.
 Justin and a few international members ran after to help them.
 Paul, Jason, Spence and I looked back and forth at one another, unsure of what to do next.
 The helicopter pad isn’t far, Tim and Henry have support, should we follow?
 Do we stay put?